paulazoo/behavior/analysis/README.md

 This image lists some of the possible cases that could occur with movement.
 For our analysis, all of these movements will count.
 The first, second, and third thresholds are marked with stars, and the beginning of the movement window and ending of the movement window are marked with vertical lines.

-The folder defined by `analysis0_folder` needs contain the processed `lever_data` as processed_lever_data_trial#.bin binary files.
+The folder defined by `analysis0_folder` needs contain the processed `leverdata` as processed_leverdata_trial#.bin binary files.
 The extracted hit movements will have MVT0 subtracted off and be temporally aligned to be comparable.
 They will be saved to a movement_trial#.npy file also in the folder defined by `output_folder`.
 From this point forward, I'm using `np.save()` to save all analysis as 2D arrays since I'm assuming I don't need to reaccess or further process the entire giant data with C++ anymore.

 ## This notebook analyzes 1 day session.